Fixing Uncaught Exceptions in Dedicated Workers

 Step 5: Graceful Worker Restart & State Recovery

-Upon receiving FATAL_SYNC or FATAL_ASYNC, the main thread must terminate the compromised worker immediately.
-Clear its message queue and spawn a fresh instance.
-Implement exponential backoff to prevent restart loops.
-Persist intermediate computation state to IndexedDB or SharedArrayBuffer before termination.
-This resumes visualization rendering without full dataset reprocessing.
+Upon receiving FATAL_SYNC or FATAL_ASYNC, the main thread must terminate the compromised worker immediately, clear its message listeners, and spawn a fresh instance with exponential backoff to prevent restart loops.

 let restartAttempts = 0;